ghc-proposals/ghc-proposals/proposals/0000-constrained-complete-sets.rst

 Urgh!
 We somehow want to say that the singleton COMPLETE set only applies to type constructors satisfying ``IsInfinite``.
 But the type signature syntax doesn't allow us to constrain on ``IsInfinite``!
-The only way out is to declare the COMPLETE signature for all concrete data constructors such as ``Stream``:
+The only way out is to declare the COMPLETE signature for all concrete type constructors such as ``Stream``:

 ::